 - A separate waiting list will be maintained for the TBRA program.
 Program opening will be announced through local newspapers, local media, social media, and the PHA website when funding is available.
-Program closing will be announced the same way when the PHA determines that funding will be exhausted based on current program participants and number of eligible applications. - Eligible applicants' placement on the waiting list will be based on a completed homeless certification within two weeks of application, with priority given to those meeting Category 1 (Literally Homeless) and Category 4 (Fleeing Domestic Violence) of homelessness.
-Additionally, these preferences will be weighted based on the score of the KS BoS CoC coordinated entry assessment.
-Once all Category 1 and 4 applicants have been processed, and funding remains available, applicants meeting Category 2 (At risk of becoming homeless) and Category 3 (Meeting other definitions) will be weighted based on the score of the KS BoS CoC coordinated entry assessment. - If it is determined that funding for the grant year will be expended based on current program participants and number of coupon holders seeking housing, remaining applicants on the waiting list will be notified that they have been dropped from the waiting list and would need to reapply when the program begins accepting new applications.
+Program closing will be announced the same way when the PHA determines that funding will be exhausted based on current program participants and number of eligible applications. - Eligible applicants' placement on the waiting list will be based on time and date of application and a completed homeless certification submitted with application, with priority given to those meeting Category 1 (Literally Homeless) and Category 4 (Fleeing Domestic Violence) of homelessness.
+Once all Category 1 and 4 applicants have been processed, and funding remains available, applicants meeting Category 2 (At risk of becoming homeless) and Category 3 (Meeting other definitions) will be processed based on time and date of application. - If it is determined that funding for the grant year will be expended based on current program participants and number of coupon holders seeking housing, remaining applicants on the waiting list will be notified that they have been dropped from the waiting list and would need to reapply when the program begins accepting new applications.